tomatolog/manticore/docs/1_introduction/about.rst

-Applications can access Manticore search daemon (searchd) using any of the three different access methods: a) via Manticore own implementation of MySQL network protocol (using a small SQL subset called SphinxQL, this is recommended way), b) via native search API (ManticoreAPI) or c) via MySQL server with a pluggable storage engine (ManticoreSE).
+Applications can access Manticore search daemon (searchd) using any of the three different access methods: a) via Manticore own implementation of MySQL network protocol (using a small SQL subset called SphinxQL, this is recommended way), b) via native search API (SphinxAPI) or c) via MySQL server with a pluggable storage engine (ManticoreSE).

-Official native ManticoreAPI implementations for PHP, Perl, Python, Ruby and Java are included within the distribution package.
+Official native SphinxAPI implementations for PHP, Perl, Python, Ruby and Java are included within the distribution package.
 API is very lightweight so porting it to a new language is known to take a few hours or days.
 Third party API ports and plugins exist for Perl, C#, Haskell,